 - Manchester: 5G widely available in the city center and the Northern Quarter.
 No problems for streaming or video calls.

-- Liverpool: solid coverage in Albert Dock and the city center, ideal for following the Beatles route with audio and maps.
+- Liverpool: solid coverage in Albert Dock and the city center, ideal for following the Beatles' route with audio and maps.

-Brexit, pounds and plugs: practical tips
+Brexit, pounds, and plugs: practical tips

 - The currency is the pound sterling (GBP), not the euro.
 Having data allows you to check the exchange rate in real time, pay with your mobile, and avoid tourist ATM fees.

 The most expensive mistake I see: assuming the UK "is Europe" and relying on free EU roaming.
 It isn't.
-With a PuraSim eSIM, you forget about roaming completely and pay a fixed price known in advance.
+With a PuraSim eSIM, you forget about roaming completely and pay a known fixed price in advance.

 Prices: operator roaming vs eSIM

-| Option | How it works | Estimated cost |
+| Option | How it works | Approximate cost |

 |---|---|---|

-| Operator roaming | Daily or per MB rate outside the EU | High and unpredictable; risk of bill shock |
+| Operator roaming | Daily or per MB rate outside the EU | High and unpredictable; risk of surprise bill |

-| Local physical SIM | Buy in store upon arrival, with passport | Cheap but you lose time and change number |
+| Local physical SIM | Buy in store upon arrival, with passport | Cheap but you lose time and change your number |

 | PuraSim eSIM | QR activated before travel, fixed price | From $0.85, no surprises |